-Maine ethics panel sharply cuts payments to publicly financed candidates
+Maine panel cuts payments to publicly financed candidates as advocates tease lawsuit

 On Wednesday, the four-member commission unanimously endorsed reducing those payments to 28 percent of the amount owed to each candidate.
 For example, Hayes will get roughly $98,000 of the $350,000 that she will have qualified for under the program if a new round of qualifying contributions are accepted by the commission.
 She has already received $800,000.

-Ethics watchdogs noted that their solution was imperfect, yet the fairest way to divide a disappearing pool of money.
-It was endorsed by Maine Citizens for Clean Elections and the campaign arm for House Democrats.
+Commissioners noted their solution was imperfect, yet the fairest way to divide a disappearing pool of money.
+The interim solution was endorsed by Maine Citizens for Clean Elections.
+Later in the day, the advocacy group said in a press advisory that it would file a Thursday lawsuit on behalf on candidates that could force LePage to release the money.

-Commissioner William Lee, a Democrat and attorney from Waterville, said the state may be “inviting litigation” from candidates by weakening the fund.
-But he said that dividing the money up any other way would be “playing Solomon.”
+Commissioner William Lee, a Democrat and attorney from Waterville, said before that threat was levied that the state may be “inviting litigation” from candidates by weakening the fund.
+But he said dividing the money another way would be “playing Solomon.”

-The Clean Election fund is still one of the marquee items to be decided on in a contentious legislative session that will stretch on into July after lawmakers left Augusta on Tuesday.
+The Clean Election fund is still one of the marquee items to be decided on in a contentious legislative session that will stretch on into July after lawmakers left Augusta Tuesday.
 A $100 million transportation bond and legislation to conform Maine to the federal tax code also remain.

-Early Wednesday morning, Rep. Jeff Timberlake, R-Turner, a member of the Legislature’s budget-writing committee, said on the House floor that he knew about the Clean Election drafting error when the current two-year budget that broke a state shutdown passed last July because Republicans generally oppose the program and “I knew we’d get another whack at it.”
+Early Wednesday morning, Rep. Jeff Timberlake, R-Turner, a member of the Legislature’s budget-writing committee, said on the House floor that he knew about the Clean Election drafting error when the current two-year budget that broke a state shutdown passed last July because of Republican opposition to the program, and “I knew we’d get another whack at it.”

-This would hit Democrats harder than Republicans.
 Nearly 77 percent of Democratic legislative candidates are using the program, compared with just 27 percent of Republicans, though 40 percent of Senate Republican candidates are using it.
 More would likely join under normal circumstances by a July deadline for parties to replace nominees who bow out of their races.

+Hayes, the only Clean Election candidate in the four-way governor’s race, said in an interview that the dispute over the budget error is “partisan nonsense” and said it’s “precisely why I need to be Maine’s next governor.”

 For a roundup of Maine political news, click here for the Daily Brief.
 Click here to get Maine’s only newsletter on state politics via email on weekday mornings.